 “Future-Proof” Cooling Systems

 Federal regulations in the refrigerant industry are centered on Global Warming Potential (GWP) of past, current, and future refrigerants.
 Global warming potential (GWP) is a relative measure of how much heat a greenhouse gas traps in the atmosphere.
 It compares the amount of heat trapped by a certain mass of the gas in question to the amount of heat trapped by a similar mass of carbon dioxide.
 A GWP is calculated over a specific time interval, usually 100 years.
 GWP is expressed as a factor of carbon dioxide (whose GWP is standardized to 1).
-One of the more common refrigerants used is for environmental rooms is R-404a (44±2% C2HF5 · 52±1% C2H3F3 ·4±2% C2H2F4).
+One of the more common refrigerants used for environmental rooms is R-404a (44±2% C2HF5 · 52±1% C2H3F3 ·4±2% C2H2F4).
 Its primary use is in medium to low temperature applications.
 However, it is fairly high in GWP at 3,922.
 Another common refrigerant used in the industry is R-134a (1,1,1,2-Tetrafluoroethane) for high temperature refrigeration.
 R-134a has a GWP of 1300.
-Both of these have significantly higher GWP than proposed replacements, but are much more safer and efficient.
+Both of these have significantly higher GWP than proposed replacements, but are much more safe and efficient.
 Two proposed replacements are propane (R-290 with a GWP of 3) and ammonia (R-717 with a GWP of 0).
 Flammability and exposure with these replacements is different from R-404a and R- 134a and their use will be somewhat slow to be universally adopted.
 In the meantime, manufacturers of refrigerants are coming out with better refrigerants that have a lower GWP than R-404a and R-134a and better safety than ammonia and propane.
 HoneyWell and DuPont, the largest refrigerant manufacturers, are introducing replacements such as R-448a.
 R-448a has a 66% lower GWP than R-404a and similar efficiency with very few safety issues.
 Commercial refrigeration of the future will certainly change.
 Given the rapid change of refrigerants and the upcoming regulations, Darwin Chambers may be your best option.
 All of our R-404a systems are compatible with the new R-448a.
 Additionally, Darwin Chambers utilizes the PFTCU unit to minimize refrigerant and make quick compressor swap-outs easy whenever possible.
 Our reach-ins eliminate the compressor entirely when feasible with thermoelectric technology at moderate temperatures.

 The Darwin Chambers Precision Fluid Temperature Control Unit (PFTCU) is an indirect cooling system utilizing a combination of refrigeration technologies, glycol/water heat exchange technologies, and the latest temperature control methods to outperform conventional refrigeration systems in environmental chamber applications.
 Precision Fluid Temperature Control Unit – Benefits